 Roma youth, in particular, struggle to succeed in school, with only half finishing the eighth grade and approximately 15% graduating from secondary school.
 In fact, according to the World Bank, Bulgaria loses nearly $526 million annually because Roma are ill-prepared for work and therefore are not able to successfully integrate into the labor market.

 Often the problems start early, with children who do not speak Bulgarian at home at particular risk of low literacy.
 Failure to establish basic literacy skills during the first few years of school creates barriers that reverberate throughout a child’s progression through school.
-In Bulgaria, fifteen percent of Roma youth aged 16+ are unable to read or write.
-Once in school, minority children may encounter a hostile or apathetic environment, with one-fourth of all teachers in Bulgaria stating that they believe Roma children should study in segregated schools and one-fifth convinced that children from different ethnic backgrounds have different abilities.
+In Bulgaria, 15% of Roma youth aged 16+ are unable to read or write.
+Once in school, minority children may encounter a hostile or apathetic environment, with one-fourth of all teachers in Bulgaria stating that they believe that Roma children should study in segregated schools, and one-fifth convinced that children from different ethnic backgrounds have different abilities.